Bachelor of Science in Engineering

 A minimum of 3 ch of required electives (one 3 ch course) from the Humanities, Social Sciences, or Business, chosen from one of the following areas:

-a.
-Humanities and Social Sciences (HSS) related to technology and society (examples: COMS 2001).
+1. Humanities and Social Sciences (HSS) related to technology and society (examples: COMS 2001).

-b.
-Humanities and Social Sciences (Anthropology, Classics, Literature, History, Philosophy, Political Science and Sociology).
+2. Humanities and Social Sciences (Anthropology, Classics, Literature, History, Philosophy, Political Science and Sociology).

-NOTE: University Studies courses (eg. UNIV 1003) and Academic AESL courses (e.g. AESL 1011) will not be counted for credit toward the BScE degree program.
+Note: University Studies courses (eg. UNIV 1003) and Academic AESL courses (e.g. AESL 1011) will not be counted for credit toward the BScE degree program.

 Software engineers fuse the creativity of software design with the discipline of Engineering principles.
 Software engineers perform a number of tasks including design, development (or construction), testing, maintenance, systems management and the adaptation of software to address regional and language differences, also known as software localization.
 Software Engineering is a new and fast-growing field with employment opportunities located in almost every sector and all over the world.